 Treating Severe Pediatric Spinal Deformities with Traditional and New Approaches

 Traditional surgical techniques for pediatric patients with severe spinal deformities can be used in older children and adolescents with great success.
 However, very young children are different because they are still growing and complete fusion surgery can limit development.
-Our pediatric orthopedic surgeons have helped develop surgical and non-surgical techniques that allow for the continued growth of children with spinal deformities.
+Our pediatric orthopaedic surgeons have helped develop surgical and non-surgical techniques that allow for the continued growth of children with spinal deformities.

 Using Advanced Techniques

 To reduce pain and potential complications, orthopedic surgeons at University Hospitals Rainbow Babies & Children’s Hospital employ advanced surgical techniques that include:

 - Medicine’s that reduces blood loss during spine surgery

 - Spinal anesthesia